JAYIJ/symbiotic-chrysalis/symbiotic-chrysalis-whitepaper.md

 This orientation manifests not as a single “goal,” but as a set of coupled attractors:

-This orientation manifests not as a single “goal,” but as a *set of coupled attractors*:
 | Biological Vector | Model Equivalent | Implementation Pathway |
 |-------------------|------------------|------------------------|
 | **Phototaxis** (movement toward light) | **Truth-seeking bias** | Loss weighting favoring factual consistency over fluency; contrastive training against hallucination-prone outputs |